NREL/routee-powertrain/README.md

 ```

 ## Pre-Trained Models
 The standard library of pretrained RouteE models is available on [Box](https://app.box.com/s/cwfqgkvxssoxnc4k6sghvqfjg19f4clb).
 From that link, you can download the standard library manually.
-It is then recommended that you create a directory in this repo.
+It is recommended that you create a directory for the downloaded data by following these steps:
 ```
 cd <path-to-routee-powertrain>
-mkdir routee/trained_models
+mkdir powertrain/trained_models
 ```
-Then move the downloaded and unzipped "standard" directory of pre-trained routee-powertrain models into ```routee/trained_models/```.
+Then move the downloaded and unzipped "standard" directory of pre-trained routee-powertrain models into ```powertrain/trained_models/```.

+## Test Data
+If you are developing on the routee-powertrain projects and plan to run any of the tests, you will need to also download the test data from [Box](https://app.box.com/s/dm5w4mo56ej9jfmyo404kz98roz7jat7).

+It is recommended that you move the downloaded and unzipped "routee-powertrain-test-data" directory into ```powertrain/tests/```.

 ## Getting Started